hugoabreu1002/mlopt/README.md

 * AgMlp.py - AG otimization of MLPs
 * EnsembleSearch.py - AG otimization of Ensembles
 * GA and DE optimization examples in notebooks folder.
+* TimeSeriesUtils.py - bunch of functions to help with time series.

 ## Exemples